Pes cavus: Cause

 Pes cavus can occur from four primary causes: neurological conditions, trauma, undertreated clubfoot, or idiopathic with other underlining conditions.

 Bilateral presentation (i.e., in both feet) often occurs due to a hereditary or congenital source, whereas a unilateral presentation (i.e., in one foot) is often the result of trauma.

 Pes cavus is primarily caused by an underlying neurological process or is idiopathic (unknown) in its cause.
 Among adults with symptomatic pes cavus, two-thirds have a neurological condition most commonly within the hereditary motor and sensory neuropathies (HMSNs).
 These can include the Hereditary Motor and Sensory Neuropathy Type 1 (Charcot-Marie-Tooth disease) and Friedreich's Ataxia.

 The cause and deforming mechanism underlying pes cavus is complex and not well understood.
 Factors considered influential in the development of pes cavus include muscle weakness and imbalance in neuromuscular disease, residual effects of congenital clubfoot, post-traumatic bone malformation, contracture of the plantar fascia, and shortening of the Achilles tendon.

-Among the cases of neuromuscular pes cavus, 50% have been attributed to Charcot-Marie-Tooth disease, CMT, which is the most common type of inherited neuropathy with an incidence of 1 per 2,500 persons affected.
+Among the cases of neuromuscular pes cavus, 50% have been attributed to Charcot–Marie–Tooth disease (CMT), which is the most common type of inherited neuropathy with an incidence of 1 per 2,500 persons affected.
 Also known as hereditary motor and sensory neuropathy (HMSN), it is genetically heterogeneous and occasionally idiopathic.
 There are many different types and subtypes of CMT, and as a result, it can present from infancy through to adulthood.
 CMT is a peripheral neuropathy, affecting the distal muscles first as weakness, clumsiness, and frequent falls.
 It usually affects the feet first, but can sometimes begin in the hands.
-Charcot-Marie-Tooth disease can cause painful foot deformities such as pes cavus.
+CMT can cause painful foot deformities such as pes cavus.
 Although it is a relatively common disease, many doctors and laypersons are not familiar with it.
-There are no cures or effective courses of treatment to halt the progression of any form of Charcot-Marie-Tooth disease at this time.
+There are no cures or effective courses of treatment to halt the progression of any form of CMT at this time.

-The development of the cavus foot structure seen in Charcot-Marie-Tooth disease has been previously linked to an imbalance of muscle strength around the foot and ankle.
+The development of the cavus foot structure seen in CMT has been previously linked to an imbalance of muscle strength around the foot and ankle.
 A hypothetical model proposed by various authors describes a relationship whereby weak evertor muscles are overpowered by stronger invertor muscles, causing an adducted forefoot and inverted rearfoot.
 Similarly, weak dorsiflexors are overpowered by stronger plantarflexors, causing a plantarflexed first metatarsal and anterior pes cavus.

 Pes cavus is also evident in people without neuropathy or other neurological deficit.
 In the absence of neurological, congenital, or traumatic causes of pes cavus, the remaining cases are classified as idiopathic because their aetiology is unknown.